isomerpages/moe-jurongsec/_our-experiences/Student Development/MOE Sexuality Education for Secondary Schools.md

 #### eTeens Programme:

-8.  **_eTeens_** is a programme developed by Health Promotion Board, in collaboration with the Ministry of Education, for Secondary 3 students to provide them with accurate information on STIs, HIV and protection from a health perspective. **_eTeens_** is conducted in two segments – a mass talk segment and a classroom-based programme.
+8.  **_eTeens_**&nbsp;is a programme developed by Health Promotion Board, in collaboration with the Ministry of Education, for Secondary 3 students to provide them with accurate information on STIs, HIV and protection from a health perspective.&nbsp;**_eTeens_**&nbsp;is conducted in two segments – a mass talk segment and a classroom-based programme.

 9. Students are taught skills such as decision-making, assertiveness and negotiation to say “no” to sex and negative peer pressure.
 They also learn that the impact of STIs/HIV extends beyond themselves and involves their family.
 Abstinence and upholding family values are the key messages.
-The desired outcome of the **_eTeens_** programme is that students are empowered to make wise, informed and sensible decisions.
+The desired outcome of the&nbsp;**_eTeens_**&nbsp;programme is that students are empowered to make wise, informed and sensible decisions.

-**At Jurong Secondary School, the _eTeens_ programme will be implemented as follows in 2023:**
+**At Jurong Secondary School, the&nbsp;_eTeens_&nbsp;programme will be implemented as follows in 2023:**

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}